Kodungallur: Calicut fleet

 The Calicut fleet, some five ships and 80 paraus, that had been dispatched to save the city was intercepted by the idling Portuguese ships near Palliport and defeated in a naval encounter.
 In the meantime, the raja of the Kingdom of Tanur (Vettattnad), whose kingdom lay to the north, on the road between Calicut and Kodungallur, and who had a spoiled relation with the Zamorin, offered to place himself under Portuguese suzerainty.
 It is recorded that the military of Calicut, which was led by Zamorin in person, was defeated on their way to Kodungallur by a sizeable Portuguese army with the assistance of the Tanur ruler.

 The raid on Cranganore and the defection of the Tanur raja were serious setbacks to the Zamorin of Calicut, pushing the frontline north and effectively placing the Vembanad lagoon out of the Zamorin's reach.
 The battle set the scene for Portuguese to expand their colonial authority over a significant area of the Malabar coast.
 By 1510, their fluid power in the Malabar coast solidified into a perceptible territorial entity.

-In 1662, the Dutch entered the competition, sacked the Portuguese in a fortnightly war, with the help of Zamorin, and occupied Kodungallur.
-The Dutch took the control of Kodungallur fort in 1663 and it eventually protected southern Kerala, especially Travancore, from the Mysorean invasion in 1776.
-In 1786, Mysorean troops again marched to northern Kerala, but failed to progress ahead of Kodungallur.
+In 1662, the Dutch entered the competition, sacked the Portuguese in a fortnightly war with the help of Zamorin, and occupied Kodungallur.
+The Dutch took control of Kodungallur Fort in 1663 and it eventually protected southern Kerala, especially Travancore, from the Mysorean invasion in 1776.
+In 1786, Mysorean troops again marched to northern Kerala but failed to progress ahead of Kodungallur.
 On 31 July 1789, the Dutch handed over their establishments in Kodungallur and Azhikode to the Kingdom of Travancore for 300,000 Surat silver rupees.